amosdudley/weblog/_posts/2021-7-12-Experiments with Desktop ECM.md

 <img src="https://i.imgur.com/nX4YqbU.gif" style="margin:20px;height:40%;width:40%;" align="right" title="Sludge Settling"/>

 I wasn't prepared for how quickly ECM produces waste sludge.
 This sludge is the product of the reaction of the separated components of the work steel and the electrolyte.
-I'd like to mention at this point that ECM byproducts can be toxic, depending on the composition of the alloy.
-If the steel contains chromium (ie stainless and others), one of these byproducts might be hexavalent chromium, which is carcinogenic.

-So please, don't try this at home with chromium-containing alloys.
-My experiments thusfar have been with A36 and 1095 carbon steel.
-These steels are iron alloyed with manganese, carbon, silicon, copper, sulphur and phosphorous.
-Which doesn't mean there aren't other hazardous byproducts being formed, but I'm blissfully unaware.
-And wear gloves.

 The ECM sludge is reddish brown and agglomerates slightly over time.
-Maybe sludge is a bad description - it's denser than the saltwater solution, but the particle size is so small that it takes a while to settle out. **See 30 minute time lapse to the right.**

-A few internet sources suggest that most of this sludge is iron (II) hydroxide or possibly Iron (III) oxide-hydroxide, or maybe even rust, which are safe and insoluble.
+Maybe sludge is a bad description - it's denser than the saltwater solution, but the particle size is so small that it takes a while to settle out. **See 30 minute time lapse to the right.** A few internet sources suggest that most of this sludge is iron (II) hydroxide or possibly Iron (III) oxide-hydroxide, or maybe even rust, which are insoluble.

 The main problem caused by ECM sludge seems to be when it builds up on the workpiece.
 After my ECM runs undisturbed for ~10min, I find that the cutting interface is often partially coated in a black residue.
 It's easily cleaned off with a wire brush or wiped off with a finger.